Julie Bradish, LCSW

 Who do I work with?
 I work with adolescents, emerging/young adults, and adults.

 My areas of interest.
-My passion for self-growth, self-reflection, and fostering the connection between body and mind greatly influences my work and personal life.
-I have experience working with a range of concerns including anxiety, depression, work/life balance, trauma and PTSD, grief and loss, self-esteem, body image, attachment and relationship issues, gender, and sexuality.
-I enjoy supporting individuals dealing with life transitions, including the transition from young adulthood to adulthood.
-I have specialized training in Somatic Experiencing, a body-centered approach to managing emotional and physiological regulation, changing patterns that affect day to day life, and resolving trauma symptoms and chronic stress.
+My passion for self-growth, self-reflection, and fostering the connection between body and mind in order to access a greater sense of ease greatly influences my work.
+I have experience working with a range of concerns including anxiety, depression, work/life balance, life transitions, trauma and PTSD, childhood trauma, grief and loss, self-esteem, body image, chronic pain and general health, attachment and relationship issues, sexual assault and abuse, and gender and sexuality.
+I particularly enjoy and see the benefits of using somatic approaches to support individuals in increasing their emotional and physiological regulation, finding the space to change patterns that affect day to day life, and helping to resolve trauma symptoms and chronic stress.

 How I practice.
-My belief is that all of us have the capacity to heal and grow.
-I strive to support people on their journeys toward achieving the goals they set for themselves.
-Based on individual needs and interests, I may offer the integration of traditional talk therapy with various body-centered techniques including Somatic Experiencing, yoga, breath work, and mindfulness practices as tools to support people’s process of moving away from feeling stuck and towards enhanced harmony and well-being.
-I am honored to support people on their healing journey.
+My belief is that all of us have the innate capacity to heal and grow.
+I am here to support people on their journeys toward achieving the goals they set for themselves.
+Based on individual needs and interests, I may offer the integration of traditional talk therapy with various body-centered techniques including Somatic Experiencing, Somatic Touch, yoga, breath work, and mindfulness practices as tools to support clients’ process of moving away from feeling stuck and towards enhanced harmony and well-being.
+I am honored to support individuals on their healing journey.

 My background.
 I am a Licensed Clinical Social Worker.
-I received my graduate degree in social work in 2012 from Loyola University Chicago, and am a certified yoga teacher.
+I received my graduate degree in social work from Loyola University Chicago and am a certified yoga teacher (CYT).
+I have completed advanced training in Somatic Experiencing and the Touch Skills Training for Trauma Therapists.
 My work as a therapist and social worker is greatly informed by my previous experiences working with diverse communities focused on health, sexual health education, food justice, and mental health.
-I continue to explore ways to deepen my professional practice as well as my own practice and self-study.